h671451/dat110-project3-dht-startcode-group-23/README.md

 ### Project 3 - Weeks 12 to 15: 18/03 - 14/04

-### DHT Cooperative Mirroring with consistency protocol and Distributed Mutual Exclusion.
+### DHT Cooperative Mirroring with Consistency Protocol and Distributed Mutual Exclusion.

 ### Organisation